COMP311/lab-0/README.md

 To manually verify that your circuit works according to the specification above, click the triangular Play button at the top and test your circuit manually.

-To automatically test your circuit, click this button at the top to run the tests in the green Test Case component.
+To automatically test your circuit, click this button at the top to run our tests in the green Test Case component.

 <p align="center">
   <img src="https://i.imgur.com/vTOPJbC.png">